Ceyhun2056/Spotify-clone/README.md

 ## 🔒 Privacy & Legal

 ### Important Notes
-- **No Premium Features**: Only uses free APIs and 30-second previews
+- **Local-Only**: All data stays on your device, no external servers
-- **Local Storage**: User data stored locally, not on servers
+- **No Data Collection**: App doesn't collect any personal information
-- **API Compliance**: Follows all API terms of service
+- **Offline Capable**: Works completely without internet connection
-- **Copyright**: Respects music licensing and fair use
+- **Copyright**: Use only legally obtained or royalty-free music files

 ### Licensing
-This project is for educational purposes.
-When using with real APIs:
+This project is for personal use.
+When adding music:
-- Comply with API rate limits
+- Use only royalty-free or legally obtained music
 - Respect copyright laws
-- Follow platform terms of service
+- Follow licensing terms of your music sources
-- Consider user privacy
+- Consider fair use guidelines

 ## 🤝 Contributing